 Keeping track of data quality metrics can be challenging.
 Without the right tools, it’s nearly impossible.
 Using an effective data quality metrics dashboard is essential for verifying data quality reliably.

-The quality of your data has a major impact on your organization’s decision making capabilities.
+The quality of your data has a major impact on your organization’s decision-making capabilities.
 Investing in an excellent data quality metrics dashboard can help you be sure the data you’re using is quality data.

 Data Quality Metrics Completeness

-Every metric you use to measure the quality of your data is important in its own way.
+Every metric you use to measure the quality of your data is important in its way.
 Data quality accuracy, completeness, consistency, uniformity, and relevance all play an integral part in telling you about the quality of your data and ensure appropriate data quality management.
 Each one should be carefully considered as part of your data quality measurement framework.

 If you’re choosing the kinds of data quality measurement tools to use, remember to consider how well they can check your data for completeness.
 Of course, you shouldn't neglect other factors like accuracy, consistency, uniformity, or relevance.
 The next time someone asks you “what is data quality metrics?” you can tell them it hinges on metrics such as these.